3 Steps to Overcome Fear of Failure in Sports

 Mindfulness involves having your awareness completely centered in the present moment.

-By becoming more mindful, you will eliminate many of the concerns that influence the fear of failure.
+By becoming more mindful, you eliminate many of the concerns that influence the fear of failure.
 Being present in the moment will allow you to focus on yourself and the task at hand, rather than all the perceived thoughts of others around you.

 There are many ways you can build mindfulness, but the most important aspect to remember is that it is already inside of you.
 Everyone has the capability of being mindful, it just takes practice.

 Meditation may seem like an obscure act if you have not tried it, but it is really quite simple and can be done anywhere.
-The easiest way to start is to set aside five to ten minutes, sit or lie in a comfortable position, close your eyes, and breathe deeply.
+The easiest way to start is to set aside five to ten minutes, sit in a comfortable position, close your eyes, and breathe deeply.

 You want to bring all of your attention to your breath.
 Allow thoughts to come and go freely, without any attachment to them.